wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 Here are three key insights from John Locke:

 * **"Tabula Rasa" - Blank Slate** - Locke argues that the Humans are born blank slates.
 All knowledge must come from perception or experience from the real world.
 This is contrasted with the rationalist idea that knowledge can be gained through pure rational/logical deduction.
 It should be noted that the empiricists also viewed logic and reason as important; however, they believed that reason must ultimately be grounded by empirical observation.
 * **Social Contract Theory** - Social contract is an idea in political philosophy that explores the legitimacy of a state over the individual.
 The central question of social contract theory is this: why would rational individuals consent to give up their freedom to an authority?
 Many prominent philosophers (such as Hobbes and Rousseau) have explored this topic.
 John Locke's social contract theory can be explained as follows:
-  * In the state of nature, every man has certain natural unalienable rights; namely the rights to preserve his **life, liberty, and property**.
+  * In the state of nature, every man has certain **natural rights**; namely the rights to preserve his **life, liberty, and property**.
 However, without a government, people would have to fend for themselves against those seeking to enslave or injure them.
   * As rational beings, we come together and voluntarily enter into a social contract and establish a political authority.
 While we relinquish certain freedoms such as the right to violence, we expect in return that the authority will protect our natural rights.
-  * If a government fails to uphold its end of the social contract by violating the natural rights of the citizens, then the people have the obligation to rebel and overthrow the government.
+If a government fails to uphold its end of the social contract by violating the natural rights of the citizens, then the people have the **obligation to rebel** and overthrow the government.
   * Locke's social contract theory is less pessimistic and more democratic than that of Thomas Hobbes, who believed that life in nature is "solitary, poor, nasty, brutish, and short."
 Hobbes believed the sovereign is a product of our attempt to escape the dreadful state of nature, rather than rational beings in cooperation.
 Furthermore, the Hobbesian leviathan has no obligation to uphold individual natural rights.
 Revolutions are out of the question.
 * **Limited Government** - Locke advocated for limited government (an idea clearly reflected in the US political structure).
 Locke warned against the concentration of power in a single individual or institution, and proposed a system of checks and balances.
 If the government fails to uphold its end of the contract (namely protecting natural rights), then the citizens have the right to rebel.